sagemath/trac_to_gh/Issue 1992.md

 # Issue 1992: Loading and attaching spyx/pyx files -- automatic compilation and nsf locking

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1992

 Original creator: was